anttiluode/DaFuc/README.md

 ### Contribution

 Feel free to contribute to this project by submitting pull requests or opening issues for improvements or bugs.

+### Issues

+The depth settings are extremely important:

+    dynamic_ai = DynamicAI(vocab_size=50000, embed_dim=256, latent_dim=256, output_dim=256, max_depth=7)

+    As the deeper it gets, the deeper the "fractal ball" around point one "Think big bang" gets, the more complex it gets.
+You hit NAN (out of reach) complexity very fast and the thing wont work.

 ### License